lentin26/VAST-Challenge-2018-MC3/README.md

 Answers can be found in the root directory provided in four separate folders.

 ## Authors
-- Item 1 Maria Lentini
+- Maria Lentini
-- Item 2 Paul Stanton
+- Paul Stanton
+- Matt Williams
+- Brianna Montalvo
+- Brandon Paige